tywil04/parchment/README.md

 - BlueprintJS a fantastic component library for React
 - Tauri a Rust wrapper to create desktop applications using JS/HTML/CSS

+The toolbar is a scrollable bar that contains settings etc. Nothing actually works on the bar currently.

 #### Windows 11 Dark Mode
 ![Windows 11 Dark Mode](/screenshots/win11-dark.png)